Get the Marcus mobile banking app

 You can order all three of your credit reports (Experian, Equifax, TransUnion) at the same time.
 Or you can choose to space out your requests over a 12-month period.

-Remember how we used to get report cards when we were in school?
+Remember getting report cards in school?

 If your credit report is like a detailed report card for your financial and credit history, then your credit score is like your GPA.